nakasan617/resume/README.md

 # projects for my resume
 Projects shown in the resume

-## 1. merkle tree implementation in C
+## 1. POS implementation on destor
 ### BRIEF EXPLANATION
-This is hash tree implemented in C.
+This is the Pattern-Oriented-Split tree implemented on destor.
+It is the
-The technique is used in many places including block chain and version control.
-The technique allows the fast and efficient verification of the data by using hash, and tree data structure.

 ### THE PURPOSE OF THE POST
-I posted this mainly to show my understanding of pointers, but there are somewhat algorithmically interesting parts using recursive functions.

 ## 2. undefeatable tic-tac-toe
 ### BRIEF EXPLANATION